va1ha11a/rjk_tools/README.md

 ## decorators
-### Example of the dynamic_programming usage on a fibonachi function
+### Example of the dynamic_programming usage on a fibonacci function
 ```python
 from rjk_tools.decorators import dynamic_programming